-The digital currency accounts within CoinJar uses midpoint rates to provide an estimated value for the funds in that account.
+The digital currency accounts within CoinJar uses reference rates to provide an estimated value for the funds in that account.
 However, when you are trading you use CoinJar's buy price when buying, and CoinJar's sell price when selling.

 This can appear to cause a discrepancy when comparing the amount you've just exchanged to the estimate value as shown in that digital currency account.

 For example, if you purchase a bitcoin for $1,000 using the buy price of 1 BTC = $1,000 AUD, that 1 BTC will instantly show up in your Everyday Bitcoin with an estimated value lower than $1,000.
-This is because the estimated value is calculated using the midpoint rate - not the buy price.
+This is because the estimated value is calculated using the reference rate - not the buy price.